 How our service differs

-Most commercial prior art search providers use generalist searchers to search patent databases.
-In our experience, this is ineffective in all but this simplest of cases.
+Most commercial prior art search providers use generalist searchers to keyword search patent databases.
+In our experience, this is ineffective in all but the simplest of cases.

 In over 90% of the cases we accept, this approach leads to the identification of prior art which could lead to the amendment of the claim as granted.
 However, acceptance of a case depends on our ability to find the right expert.
 Currently, we only accept requests in the technical areas of computers and telecoms.
 Even in these domains, we typically accept only 75% of the search requests that we receive in order to maintain the quality of our reports.

 We are so confident in our ability to find the best prior art that we now offer “no find, no fee” arrangements.